-- In The Binding of Isaac, after beating the game 10 times, the music changes to a corrupted version of "Jesus loves me".
+- In The Binding of Isaac, after beating the game 10 times, the credits music changes to a corrupted version of "Jesus Loves Me".

 - In The Chest, the entire level consists of nothing but bosses, chests, and fire.
 The usual boss music plays nonstop until you reach the final boss, and it really sets the mood that the game—and maybe you, if you've managed to pick up a combination of game breaking items—is at an absolute breaking point and climax.